Tesla gave workers permission to stay home rather than risk getting covid-19. Then it sent termination notices.

 “Tesla is reporting their cases among employees directly to [the Alameda County Public Health Department] as required by their Site Specific Plan, which is also a requirement for all businesses that are reopening,” she said.

 Though Tesla’s CEO has garnered a reputation for outspokenness on social media, the maker of electric cars is among the most secretive companies in Silicon Valley.
-Employees, like the broader public, are left to learn of Musk’s mind-set through his sporadic 280-character posts on Twitter.
+Employees, like the broader public, are left to learn of Musk’s mind-set through his sporadic posts on Twitter, limited to 280 characters.

 Initially, he dismissed the coronavirus panic as “dumb” in early March.